Leone25/Sitelink/README.md

   8. Congratulation, your bot is up and running!

 ## To do stuff
- - Make the bot update data in the database if someone edits a message( and probably add a parameter on the db for the edited timestamp)
  - Automatically delete from database if message is removed on Discord
  - Add parsing of mark down
  - Add parsing of emojis